difaeai/DifaeAi/replit.md

 This monorepo houses two primary applications: **BERRETO Security Cloud**, a Next.js-based marketing and admin platform for an AI-powered CCTV security system with full e-commerce capabilities, and **Universal Camera Bridge**, a production-ready system for converting RTSP/ONVIF/P2P camera feeds into WebRTC and HLS for secure, live streaming.
 The project leverages AI features via Google Genkit and Firebase for backend services.
 BERRETO aims to provide real-time threat detection, smart alerts, visual search, and automated reporting, positioning itself as a leader in predictive security.

+# Recent Changes

+**November 11, 2025**: Enhanced camera setup wizard with Bridge Creation Wizard.
+Step 3 now presents two clear connection method options (Manual IP vs Camera Bridge) at the start.
+Added a 3-step wizard that auto-generates secure bridge configuration values (Bridge ID, Name, API Key using Web Crypto API), provides Docker/npm installation commands, and auto-fills form fields.
+The wizard is always accessible (can be reopened to regenerate values), all fields are editable, and Bridge URL includes quick-preset buttons.
+This significantly improves UX for non-technical users confused about where to find bridge values.

 # User Preferences

 Preferred communication style: Simple, everyday language.